Scripts

-Hoppscotch provides JavaScript APIs that can be used in writing pre-request scripts and building tests.
-You can enter your JavaScript code and run necessary scripts.
+Hoppscotch provides ECMAScript APIs that can be used in writing pre-request scripts and building tests.
+You can enter your ECMAScript code and run the necessary scripts.

 The pw object

-The pw,* object provides access to request and response data and variables in the your Hoppscotch instance.
+The pw object provides access to request and response data and variables in your Hoppscotch instance.

 pw.env.set("variable", "value")

-pw.env.set() can be used directly for quick and convenient environment variables definition
+pw.env.set() can be used directly for quick and convenient environment variable definition.

 pw.env.set("baseURL", "https://httpbin.org");